godotengine/godot-docs/tutorials/shaders/your_first_shader/your_first_2d_shader.rst

 output of spatial shaders.
 So what you are seeing is the output of the default Spatial Shader.

 Click beside "Shader" and select "New Shader".
-Finally, click on the new shader resource and the shader editor will open.
+Finally, click on the shader you just created and the shader editor will open.
 You are now ready to begin writing your first shader.

 Your first CanvasItem shader